Peilonrayz/Kecleon/README.rst

 License
 -------

-skeleton_py is available under the MIT license.
+Skeleton Py is available under the MIT license.